michaelzth/attribute_classification/README.md

-# attribute_classification

-This repository contains CNN weight files and YOLOv4 configuration and weight files for attribute classification and object tracking
+# This repository contains CNN weight files and YOLOv4 configuration and weight files for attribute classification and object tracking